An Adventure in Mail-Order Shaving

 Harry’s Razor Blades

-I’m not a big fan of multiple-blade razors — you only really need a single blade to shave — and Harry’s crams five (count ’em!) blades into their razor head, so I was a little dubious.
+I’m not a big fan of multiple-blade razors—you only really need a single blade to shave—and Harry’s crams five (count ’em!) blades into their razor head.
+This made me a little dubious.
 The blade assembly has a flexible fulcrum point that, much like a Gillette Mach V or something similar, allows the blades to follow the contours of your face.
-I was slightly concerned that it was too flimsy to hold up to repeated use, but so far, so good.
+I wondered how this mechanism would hold up to repeated use, but so far, so good.

 The entire blade assembly attaches to the handle securely with a unique (in that I’d never seen it before) mechanism.
 It just snaps into place and stays there securely.
 When the blades get dull, just push up this little collar at the top of the handle and the dull blades pop right off.